 Last week we talked about the importance of Spaced Out Practice.
 This week we’ll discuss another technique that has shown to improve memory and learning: Retrieval Practice.
-Lots of learning exercises, like lectures, reading assignments and watching videos are aimed at getting information “in”.
+Lots of learning exercises, like lectures, reading assignments, and watching videos are aimed at getting information “in”.
 However, retrieval practice aims at getting the information “out”.
 Retrieval practice can be asking the student to name a concept, recite a definition or answer a question.
 Quizzes are often designed as retrieval practice.
-One of the main things that makes retrieval practice different from other types of practice, like re-reading or reviewing–and one of the things that makes it work– is that retrieval practice is difficult!
+One of the main things that makes retrieval practice different from other types of practice, like re-reading or reviewing–and one of the things that make it work– is that retrieval practice is difficult!

 We all have limited time, so we want to use the techniques that will work the best in the shortest time possible.
 In a study conducted by psychologist Pooja Agarwal and her colleagues, children with different working memory capacities were given different ways to study.
 Here is what they found:

 If you have been told that your child has weak working memory skills, this information is especially important because it suggests a science-backed way you can help your child!
 First, provide some Spaced Out Practice.
 Then, use short, focused retrieval exercises to strengthen the information in memory.

 Here are some examples of retrieval exercises used for daily practice in the Lexercise Structured Literacy Curriculum©:

 For more advanced readers and spellers:

 Retrieval practice can be difficult so it is important to be patient with your child, provide lots of encouragement and support and teach the value of persistence!
 Retrieval practice in conjunction with spaced-out practice supports learning and develops expertise.

 Lexercise Structured Literacy Teletherapy is designed with a little practice every day.
 Here is a blog series with information about how well-designed practice supports memory and learning.